Wallacoloo/printipi/README.md

 The Future
 ========

-The short to midterm goals for Printipi are mostly optimization-based.
-DMA has significantly minimized timing issues, but more optimizations are needed in order to lower cpu usage & plan paths more rapidly.

-More effort will also be put into the motion planning system, which currently has no concept of curves and thus forces a full deceleration to 0 at each joint in the path.
+More effort will be put into the motion planning system, which currently has no concept of curves and thus forces a full deceleration to 0 at each joint in the path.

-Lastly, it will be necessary to make the gcode parser properly handle transmission errors.
+Also, it will be necessary to make the gcode parser properly handle serial transmission errors.

 See the issues section for more info.